 Clindamycin is also an alternative antibiotic if you are allergic to penicillin.

 Tooth abscess antibiotics are also used in other areas of general medicine.
 They just happen to be particularly effective against the bacteria that commonly cause dental infections.

-An antibiotic works in one of 2 ways; either it kills the bacteria outright, or else it stops the bacteria multiplying and so gives your own immune system a chance to work.
+All antibiotics for tooth infections work in one of 2 ways; either they kill the bacteria outright, or else they slow down or stop the bacteria from multiplying, and so give your own immune system a chance to work.

-The ones that kill bacteria are called "bacteriocidal"' and the ones that stop bacteria multiplying are called "bacteriostatic".
-You might think that the best antibiotics are the bacteriocidal ones, but this isn't always true.
+The ones that kill bacteria are called "bacteriocidal", and the ones that stop bacteria multiplying are called "bacteriostatic".
+You might think that the best antibiotics for tooth infections are the bacteriocidal ones, but this isn't always true.
 Clindamycin, for example, is bacteriostatic, but extremely effective!
 The effectiveness of an antibiotic for dental use depends also on how well that antibiotic penetrates the area it needs to get to.